Assessing the danger of bolts at coastal crags. A proposal by Maurizio Oviglia

 Risk 3 (moderate): Slabs and walls near the sea bolted with 304 steel.
 Rusty galvanized bolts on overhangs.

-Risk 4 (high): Overhangs and caves bolted with expansion bolts or glued-in studs in 304 steel, even if apparently in good condition.
-Anchors with rusty hardware such as maillons or hardware store carabiners for rope passage.
+Risk 4 (high): Overhangs and caves bolted with expansion bolts or glued-in bolts in 304 steel, even if apparently in good condition.
+Anchors with rusty fixed gear such as maillon rapide or hardware store carabiners.
 High risk of failure.

-Following this scheme, below I have tried, indicatively, to list some coastal crags in Sardinia and assign a risk level.
-This serves to give a general idea; it goes without saying that each route must be evaluated independently and that the status of the hardware can change over time, generally for the worse unless the route has been partially or completely rebolted.
+Following this scheme, I have tried, indicatively, to list some coastal crags in Sardinia and assign a risk level.
+This serves to give a general idea; it goes without saying that each route must be evaluated independently and that the condition of the hardware can change over time, generally for the worse, unless the route has been partially or completely rebolted.

-It is important to emphasise that this problem does not only concern Sardinia, but very many crags overlooking the Mediterranean Sea such as those in Sicily, the Balearic Islands, Leonidio and Kalymnos in Greece, Portugal, and elsewhere as well.
+It is important to emphasise that this problem does not concern Sardinia only, but very many crags overlooking the Mediterranean Sea such as those in Sicily, the Balearic Islands, Leonidio and Kalymnos in Greece, Portugal, and elsewhere as well.

 COASTAL CRAGS OF SARDINIA AND RISK LEVEL